theoria24/searchGguide/README.md

 # Minimal Example

 ```
-bundle exec ruby main.rb "search word"
+bundle exec ruby main.rb -a miyagi,bs search word
 ```

-If a keyword contains a space, please enclose it in quotation marks.
+If you don't specify the `-a` option, it will search for all programs in Japan.

 # Contributors